The Address Bar is one of the most important and frequently used elements in your browser. Continue reading to learn more about:

 - To enable/disable auto-complete go to Settings > Address Bar > Address Auto-Complete and tick the box.
 You can give auto-complete priority to Bookmarks, by ticking the box Always Prefer Bookmarks.

-You can tell from the icon on the left side of the Address Field whether a site is Secure (padlock icon) or Not secure (globe icon).
+You can tell from the icon on the left side of the Address Field whether a site is Secure , not secure or even dangerous .

 Start dragging from the Site Info button to your desktop or file folder, to create a webpage shortcut.